Learn more about upcoming zoning changes.

 City staff reviewed the SSMUH legislation, provincial guidelines and polices and its impacts and opportunities, and provided Council an overview of provincial legislation and requirements.

-The next steps include amending the zoning bylaw through reports to Council in May through June 2024.
-This will allow consideration of new zoning regulation adoption ahead of the provincially appointed date of June 30, 2024.
+The next steps include amending the zoning bylaw through reports to Council.
+This will allow consideration of new zoning regulation adoption in keeping with Provincial requirements.

 • Completed